Frequently Asked Questions

 How does an online course work?

 Each course is divided into five learning modules.
-Each module covers a period of two weeks and is composed of well-structured learning units which permit students to work individually (virtual lessons, grammar and writing exercises, learning resources), to communicate/collaborate with their classmates (discussion forums), and to communicate in real time with their tutor (web conferences).
+Each module covers a period of two weeks and is composed of well-structured learning units which allow students to:

 Is the schedule flexible?

 Yes, but students must follow a course calendar and submit their work on the dates indicated.
 There are no courses given online at a set date and time.

 How many hours of work are involved each week?